kartik-madhak/CMD-MVC-PYTHON/README.md

 # FreelancerHub
 A Freelancing Management System.

-## This system is part of SE course in 5th semester CSE, Institute of Technology, Nirma University .
+## This system is part of SE course in 5th semester CSE, Institute of Technology, Nirma University.

 By:
 18BCE088 - Jyot Makadiya